‘No one thinks it can happen to them’: Wrentham community devastated after 1-year-old drowns in pool

 Nicoloro was described by his mother as a happy child who never had a bad day, and she says the toddler will now be looking over them as a saint.

-“[His mother] said over and over again, ‘he’s a saint now’,” said McGrath.
+“[His mother] said over and over again, ‘He’s a saint now’,” McGrath recalled.

 McGrath said that these type of tragic accidents can happen in a split second and advised people with pools to constantly keep an eye on them.